input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-2.md

    Your node should be connected to the Shelley Testnet and verifying the blocks that it receives.

-2. Verify that you have received some test Ada at the address that you provided to IOHK in Exercise 1, *payment.addr*.
+2. Verify that you have received some test Ada at the address that you created in Exercise 1, *payment.addr*.

 ```bash
         cardano-cli shelley query utxo \